sylvainroussy/NeoBlogs/checkYourCrawler/README.md

 After downloading the interesting part of a Web page, the Fetch Server sends the data to the Ixxo Indexer, able to extract entities from data (like Organizations, Countries, etc.).

-Neo4j helped us to rule our Crawler by checking page traversal of it.
+Neo4j helped us to rule our Crawler by checking page traversals.

 ## How a Web Spider works?